sekantsec/sekantsec.github.io/_posts/2025-07-27-power-browser-based-phishing-detection.md

 ---

-## **What Is Browser-Based Phishing Detection?**
+## **What Is Browser Embedded Intelligence for Phishing Detection?**

-**Browser-Based detection** means analyzing a webpage directly within the browser without involving remote servers.
+**Browser Embedded Intelligence** means analyzing a webpage directly within the browser without involving remote servers.
 This is typically accomplished by installing a [browser extension](https://en.wikipedia.org/wiki/Browser_extension) to enhance the capabilities of your web browser.

 The browser performs **real-time checks** on: